-The goal of digital media and web technologies in the medical industry is to create a single information space of varying scalability: from a standalone clinical institution to a regional network.
+The goal of digital healthcare is to create a single information space of varying scalability, from a standalone clinical institution to a regional network, with the help of mobile app development, cloud computing, web and other technologies.
 Information systems and networks build a reliable connection between patients, medical consultants and healthcare providers, which is handy and beneficial for all the parties.

 Benefits for Clinical Specialists